 Don’t be afraid to get a few of these under your belt in the beginning.
 Past clients are always invaluable sources for referrals regardless of what their budget is for their own wedding.

-Finally, stay consistent, network and talk to everyone you meet about how you are looking to shoot more weddings.
+When it comes to how to get your first wedding photography clients, you have to stay consistent, network and talk to everyone you meet about how you are looking to photograph weddings.
 The more people you talk to and the more consistent you are, the more return you will get on your leads and your referrals.